jianlin-cheng/MICA/README.md

-This project utilizes several key computational tools for structural biology analysis and AlphaFold3 structure processing.
+This project utilizes several key computational tools for data preprocessing and postprocessing.
 We gratefully acknowledge and thank the developers and maintainers of Phenix, Merizo, Pulchra, and EModelX(+AF) for their invaluable contributions to the structural biology community.
-These open-source tools have been utilized in MICA.

 **Phenix** has been utilized for docking AlphaFold3 predicted structures into cryo-EM density maps and refining the full atom model built by MICA.

-**Merizo** has been used for domain segmentation from AlphaFold3 predicted structures.
+**Merizo** has been used for domain segmentation from AlphaFold3-predicted structures.

 **EModelX(+AF)** has been utilized for backbone tracing from the results predicted from deep learning model of the MICA.

-**PULCHRA** has been used for full atom model building from the Ca-backbone model.
+**PULCHRA** has been used for full atom model building from the Cα-backbone model.

-If you use MICA in your research, please cite the following as well:
+If you use MICA in your research, please cite the following tools as well:

 ### Phenix
 ```bibtex